 The owner is a man called Terry Gou, who started producing plastic parts for TV sets in a factory in Taiwan in 1974.
 At that time, the company employed ten workers.
 Mr Gou now employs nearly a million people and he’s in the top 150 world rich list, with a personal wealth of US$5.5 billion.

 The Macbook Pro I’m working on may have come from a Foxconn factory.
-The iPhone4 that I bought a couple of weeks ago almost certainly did.
-If I succomb to the temptation of buying an iPad, chances are again, at least part of it will have been assembled by Foxconn in China.
+At least part of my iPhone6 and my iPad, were assembled by Foxconn in China.

 About half of Foxconn’s Chinese workforce are based at its main facility in Shenzhen, a vast factory that is more than a square mile in size (2.59 square kilometres).